 The act was amended to allow foreign air travel when code sharing is present.
 Under a code share agreement the U.S. airline puts its code on the flights of foreign airline.
 Tickets under code share agreements must be purchased from the U.S. carrier.

-To review the Fly America Act Waiver Checklist click here.
+To review the Fly America Act Waiver Checklist.

 ProCard purchases should be made only for allowable expenditures on a project.
-These purchases are not approved by ORA at the time of purchase.
-ORA does review expenditures periodically and during closeout for allowability.
+These purchases are not approved by SPA at the time of purchase.
+SPA does review expenditures periodically and during closeout for allowability.
 Federal guidelines for charging office expenses and other indirect costs should be carefully considered prior to purchase.
-Consult ORA with any questions prior to purchase.
+Consult SPA with any questions prior to purchase.
 Any purchases deemed unallowable will be transferred to an unrestricted account of the PI.

 Go back to Award Management Guildelines